stelzinga/MF/MGT_99.Legend.md

 Goals represent medium to long-term targets of the *Strategy* of the Venture.
 We differentiate between *Run Goals* and *Change Goals*.
 Run Goals focus on continuously delivering, contributing to, or enabling of *existing* Services that Clients already get or should get, whilst assuring the manner in which this is done is as expected.
 There are four essential Run Goals:
 i.  mgt -> Manage Venture;
-ii.  prd -> Perform production iii. ovs -> Perform oversight I.e., oversee production; and iv. ovh -> Perform overhead i.e., anything not contributing to above three Goals but which are required nonetheless e.g. mandatory training;
+ii.  prd -> Perform production iii. ovs -> Perform oversight i.e., oversee production; and iv. ovh -> Perform overhead i.e., anything not contributing to above three Goals but which are required nonetheless e.g. mandatory training;

 Change Goals aim to *improve* Run Goals.
 The essential Change Goals are: